DnCraptor/murmulator-os/README.md

 # ZX Murmulator OS tips
 ZX Murmulator OS (M-OS to make it short) has no specific levels of execution like kernel and application.
 All code parts (kernel/application) executes on the same level (like it was in good old DOS).<br/>
 <br/>
 M-OS uses a micro-kernel architecture, it means we have no separate kernel modules, all kernel related code is precompiled, prelinked and preinstalled on hardware.
-Only application level code is replaceale while kernel is working.<br/>
+Only application level code is replaceable while kernel is working.<br/>
 <br/>
 M-OS is based on FreeRTOS port for RP2040 (Base version: FreeRTOSv202212.01.
 Examples used: https://github.com/FreeRTOS/FreeRTOS-Community-Supported-Demos/tree/3d475bddf7ac8af425da67cdaa2485e90a57a881/CORTEX_M0%2B_RP2040) which is running on core#0 of the RP2040.
 No SPI support for now.
 Time slice used by FreeRTOS = 1ms.<br/>
 <br/>